 Another big difference is the origin.

-While handmade rugs often have traditional origins in the middle east from places like Morroco, machine-made rugs don't have an origin, other than the factory they were made in.
-This makes them less special compared to the handmade rugs which are truly fascinating.
+While handmade rugs often have traditional origins in the Middle East from places like Morocco, machine-made rugs don't have an origin, other than the factory they were made in.
+This makes them less special compared to the handmade rugs, which are truly fascinating.